ViaScientific/vfdocs/docs/ViaFoundry/overview.md

 aim to provide comprehensive explanations to guide users before they execute their pipelines.
-After a run completes, we provide an overall execution summary of each step, gathering all of the samples in simple tables or interactive plots for ultimate comparison.
+After a run completes, we provide an overall execution summary of each step, gathering all of the samples in simple tables or interactive apps/plots for ultimate comparison.

 Building pipelines in Via Foundry requires basic scripting knowledge and familiarization with Nextflow to effectively use its operators.
 You